goalves/grtag/README.md

 The application depends on multiple parts to work properly.
 Even though it is possible to boot up in different ways, the recommended settings are as follows:

 - Elixir 1.10;
-- Postgres 12;
+- Postgres 11;
-- Docker
+- Docker.

 ## Setting Up Local Environment